All Episodes

 He has not said that he was not going to.

-He said I'll leave my options open.
+He said, I'll leave my options open.

-But uh I voted for Bill Jefferson because of the opponent that was running against him last year.
+But I voted for Bill Jefferson because of the opponent that was running against him last year.

-Well, it's it's uh I all I can say is that that's some just really great choices that you had.
+All I can say is that that's some just really great choices that you had.

 Right.

-Right, I I agree.
+No, I agree.

 Well, look, I thank you for the report coming out of New Orleans, although even I didn't need it.

-Uh not surprised at all that locals are calling local shows saying it's a conspiracy to get rid of our guy to stop aid from being sent to New Orleans and so forth.
+Not surprised at all that locals are calling local shows saying it's a conspiracy to get rid of our guy to stop aid from being sent to New Orleans and so forth.

-Uh utterly, utterly predictable.
+Utterly, utterly predictable.

-They are just they're totally predictable.
+They are just totally predictable.

-And I look at, I'm like you.
+And I'm looking, I'm like you.

-And to answer that, you you have to understand the degree of rage and hatred that's making people irrational out there.
+And to answer that, you have to understand the degree of rage and hatred that's making people irrational out there.

 All right, let's go listen to the Democrats now talk about all of a sudden their faith.